Foto: Visit Valdres

 Lemonsjø Fjellstue og hyttegrend:

-Lemonsjøen fjellstue og hyttegrend offers a serene and tranquil atmosphere surrounded by stunning natural landscapes.
+Lemonsjøen fjellstue offers a serene and tranquil atmosphere surrounded by stunning natural landscapes.
 The air is crisp and clean, with the sounds of birds and wildlife providing a peaceful soundtrack.
-The cozy cabins and warm hospitality of the staff make for a comfortable and relaxing stay.
+The cozy cabins and warm hospitality of the staff assure you a comfortable and relaxing stay.

 Ruten Fjellstue:

 Ruten has been welcoming tourists since 1939.
-Berit and Arthur, who own and run the lodge today, are 3rd generation Hosts.
-The kitchen is the heart of our lodge, we preferably serve local ingredients, based on recipes that have been used here for generations, but with new twists.
+Berit and Arthur, who own and run the lodge today, are the 3rd hosts generation.
+The kitchen is the heart of the lodge, which preferably serves local ingredients, based on recipes that have been used for generations, but with new twists.

 This hotel has a long tradition of hosting active mountain people who want to visit Jotunheimen.
 Even tho many rooms were renovated you will get a historical atmosphere.
-The food is sure to be the highlight of your stay.
-Dinner is made from local ingredients and comes to taste great.
+The food is for sure to be the highlight of your stay.
+Delicious dinners are made from local ingredients and served with love.

 Filefjellstuene:

 Here you will get a cozy cabin feeling.
 Food is served in the main building close by.
-Once a traditional mountain farm, now a modern mountain lodge with comfortable rooms in cabins with en suite bathrooms, and a great restaurant in the main lodge.
+Once a traditional mountain farm, now a modern mountain lodge with comfortable rooms with ensuite bathrooms, and a great restaurant in the main lodge.

 Beitostølen Raddison Hotel: